Top US Officials in Asia on First Overseas Visit

 “Seoul and Tokyo are critical partners for collectively addressing the challenges posed by China and advancing peace in the Korean Peninsula,” Kim said.

-Relations between the world’s two largest economies are at a low point due in part to a trade war that former president Donald Trump initiated as well as rising military tensions in areas that China regards as its sphere of influence.
+Relations between the world’s two largest economies are at a low point thanks in part to a trade war that former President Donald Trump initiated as well as rising military tensions in areas that China regards as its sphere of influence.

-Less than two months into his presidency, Joe Biden has signaled that he’s in no hurry to relieve some of the pressure that his predecessor placed on Beijing.
-His administration has maintained import tariffs, voiced support for Taiwan’s democratic government and condemned President’s Xi Jingping for alleged human rights abuses in Hong Kong and Xinjiang.
+Less than two months into his presidency, Biden has signaled that he’s in no hurry to relieve some of the pressure that his predecessor placed on Beijing.
+His administration has maintained import tariffs, voiced support for Taiwan’s democratic government and condemned President Xi Jinping’s alleged human rights abuses in Hong Kong and Xinjiang.
 China's Xinjiang region has been the center of allegations of forced labor and other human rights violations.

 Last week, the White House released its national security strategy document that described China as “the only competitor potentially capable of combining its economic, diplomatic, military, and technological power to mount a sustained challenge to a stable and open international system.”